zimonh/qt/README.md

 - Add users to your database.

 ## Setup
-### Import the two .SQL files in your database system.
+### Creating the database.
+1. Go to the phpMyAdmin staring page and choose SQL
+2. Paste the data from the two .sql files.

 ### Manage Access
 The passwords are stored outside of the public folder in .ini files, in the following form: